lambdaclass/concrete/ROADMAP.md

 ### Runtime And Oracle Contracts

-These items make the interpreter, runtime order, traps, drops, and deterministic artifacts explicit contracts instead of assumptions scattered across fuzzers and reports.
+These items make the interpreter, runtime order, traps, drops, unsupported runtime families, and deterministic artifacts explicit contracts instead of assumptions scattered across fuzzers and reports.

 4. Add an interpreter reference-semantics contract.
    The interpreter is the compiler's executable oracle, so its boundary must be